If you are student at the master’s programme in mathematics you can find relevant information on the programme page.

 Degree project and master’s degree

-In order to take a degree in mathematics you are required to do a thesis, Degree project in mathematics or financial mathematics.
+In order to take a degree in mathematics you are required to write a thesis, Degree project in mathematics or financial mathematics.

-When you're finished with your studies, you won't receive a graduation diploma automatically.
-In stead, you'll have to apply for it at the university's graduation office.
+When you have finished your studies, you have to apply for your graduation diploma at the university’s graduation office.

-Department equality group at the Department of Mathematics works proactively to promote gender equality and equal terms.
-If you have questions about the group's work or if would like to discuss gender issues, please contact the group at email@example.com.
+The university is obliged by Swedish law to work proactively to promote gender equality and equal terms.
+If you have questions about the department's work or if would like to discuss gender issues, please contact the department's gender equallity group at email@example.com.